hmcalister/Bubbletea-Test-Application/README.md

 If you need to parse arguments to a command, instead create a wrapper function that takes those arguments and returns a command.

+### Bubbles

+[Bubbles](https://github.com/charmbracelet/bubbles) is a component library for Bubbletea.
+It includes nice components such as spinners, text inputs, etc.